Ashishm96/Proxyservermonitor/README.md

-# Proxy Server Monitor
+# Proxy Server Monitoring Project

+## Overview

-This project contains scripts for monitoring a proxy server, tracking key metrics like CPU usage, memory usage, network traffic, and the status of the proxy server.
+This project provides a set of scripts to monitor a proxy server, tracking metrics such as CPU usage, memory usage, and network traffic.
+It also logs the status of the proxy server and is intended for open-source collaboration on GitHub.

 ## Usage